gexec/gexec/README.md

 You can download prebuilt binaries from the [GitHub releases][releases] or from our [download site][downloads].
-Besides that we also prepared repositories for DEB and RPM packages which can be found at [Baltorepo][baltorepo].
+Besides that we also prepared repositories for DEB and RPM packages which can be found at [Cloudsmith][pkgrepo].
 If you prefer to use containers you could use our images published on [GHCR][ghcr].
 You are a Mac user?
 Just take a look at our [homebrew formula][homebrew].
 If you need further guidance how to install this take a look at our [documentation][docs].

+Package repository hosting is graciously provided by [Cloudsmith][cloudsmith].
+Cloudsmith is the only fully hosted, cloud-native, universal package management solution, that enables your organization to create, store and share packages in any format, to any place, with total confidence.

 ## Build